BPCao/Travel-Bug/README.md

 Features

-Users must register through the websites (deployed through heroku), and after logging in, can search by city and state to find a list of parks or places to add to a favorites list.
+Users must register through the website (deployed through heroku) and after logging in, can search by city and state to find a list of parks or places to add to a favorites list.